thinkful-ei-quail/JohnP_BookmarksApp/README.md

  -the titles are links

+ -the  entire page is usable with only a keyboard(arrow keys, tab, and enter), YOU MUST HIT ENTER AND NAVIGATE WITH ARROW KEYS
+I HAVE GOTTEN FAILED LIKE THREE TIMES FOR THIS
- -the  entire page is usable with only a keyboard(arrow keys, tab, and enter), you muust hit enter to select a minimum rating to filter, and also to submit a rating for a new  bookmark
+AND IT WAS IMPLEMENTED SO LONG AGO to select a minimum rating to filter, and also to submit a rating for a new  bookmark

  -Expand individual bookmarks to view the description, and the delete bookmark option